MarkoSterk/beta_cell_analysis_suite/README.md

 Output of this analysis is saved in the folder "preprocessing/{EXPERIMENT_NAME}/" and subfolder "binarized_traces"

 ## Exclude cells step configurations
-Once you run the 5th step (cell exclusion) time series of each cell is plotted and displayed on the screen.
-Similar to the first responder analysis.
+In this step you can either exclude time series/cells visually or from an existing .txt file with cell indecies.
-The time series are plotet between the provided "INTERVAL_START_TIME_SECONDS" and "INTERVAL_END_TIME_SECONDS" time points.
+In the former case, the time series are plotet between the provided "INTERVAL_START_TIME_SECONDS" and "INTERVAL_END_TIME_SECONDS" time points.
 You can pan across the plot with the panning tool.
 After visual inspection you can do/click/select:

 * right arraw: keeps the current cell